nRF5 projects have now their own section on a dedicated Home Automation website : https://www.homesmartmesh.com/docs/microcontrollers/nrf52/

 If you would like to get support, give feedback or discuss new ideas related to this project ?

-It's possible to directly chat on the discord channel dedicated to this project
+It's possible to directly discuss on the forum

 - 2 Mbps (e.g. Zgibee is at 250 Kbps to have a higher range), the bitrate does not improve the range enough to get rid of repeaters, and once you need repeaters these are continuous listeners and require permanent power anyway, so the strategy is to have a repeater for every slot of the house and those repeaters can have power amplifiers and the range problem is solved with a high bitrate.